Photo: Karin Beate Nøsterud

 Photo: Tonje Bøe Birkeland

-Freedom of expression, current events and photography in the interface between art and documentary are the focus of the autumn’s exhibition at the Henie Onstad Art Centre
+Freedom of expression, current events and photography in the interface between art and documentary will be the focal points of the autumn's exhibition at the Henie Onstad Art Centre

 Photo: Ulla Schildt